cavaunpeu/willwolf.io-source/content/articles/technical-guide-open-source-ml-masters.md

 ### Branding
 Again, this is a radical choice!
 If only because you won't know many others doing the same.

 In NYC, everyone is asked for their story — in interviews, at parties, on the subway.
 Preparing to quit my job, leave the city and move to Morocco — what was mine?
 How would I present this to others before leaving, during the experience, and after returning to the city?
-Believe it or not, I started vetting this story long before I ever left.
+Believe it or not, I started composing, if mentally rehearsing, this story long before I ever left.

 #### Before
 Be excited.
 "Here's what I'm doing!
 Here's why I'm doing it!
 I'm scared, yet convicted.
 It's awesome, and I will be back, more learned than ever.
 Promise."